Umuomaku: Culture

-Umuomaku has a famous masquerade festival, as well as other cultural festivals and events.
-It has indeed drawn great attention as elders of Umuomaku for the first time took unprecedented interest in organization of the event.
-It is about the return of the dead to the living which they believe is a visitor from the world of the spirit.
+Umuomaku has a masquerade festival, as well as other cultural festivals and events.
+It is about the return of the dead to the living, which are believed to be visitors from the world of the spirit.
 The return of Umuomaku masquerade festival from the spirit world to visit the people on earth usually takes place in the middle of March using the modern calendar.
-Traditionally, the people of Umuomaku believe that the festival brings fortune to the people and also ward off evils in the town each time they visited.
-They also believe that the masquerade festival provides them with their material needs and also ensures that peace and harmony resigns in the area especially throughout the festive period.
+Traditionally, the people of Umuomaku believe that the festival brings fortune to the people and also wards off evils in the town each time they visit.
+They also believe that the masquerade festival provides them with their material needs and also ensures that peace and harmony reign in the area, especially throughout the festive period.
 During the festival many masquerades parade the square to entertain the spectators.
 The spectators derive much pleasure from the style of movement and the manipulation of staffs which makes the festival very attractive and interesting to behold.

 In UMUOMAKU, masquerades and cultural dance have been our major source of entertainment.